cxcollie/cxcollie.github.io/_posts/2017-05-16-Serverless.md

 ### Lambda Expressions

 1. Lambda expressions are commonly used in serverless architecture.
 It enables developers to write anonymous class in a much more readable way.
-In Java 8, a typical lambda expression looks like this (detailed implementation<sup>[2]</sup>):
+In Java 8, a typical lambda expression looks like this (<a href="https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html">detailed implementation</a><sup>[4]</sup>):
 ```
 Collections.sort(personList, **(p1, p2) -> p1.firstName.compareTo(p2.firstName)**);
 ```